RedisGraph/RedisGraph/deps/GraphBLAS/README.md

 SuiteSparse implementation of GraphBLAS, and how to use it in your applications.

+Note: memory pool has been disabled, to enable compile with _MEMPOOL defined

 See http://graphblas.org for more information on GraphBLAS, including the GraphBLAS C API.
 See https://github.com/GraphBLAS/GraphBLAS-Pointers for additional resources on GraphBLAS.